dhall-lang/dhall-lang/standard/binary.md

 A decoder MUST require at least 1 function argument.
-In other words, a decode MUST reject a CBOR list of of the form `[ 0, f₁ ]`.
+In other words, a decode MUST reject a CBOR array of of the form `[ 0, f₁ ]`.

 ### Functions

-Decode a CBOR list beginning with a `1` as a λ-expression.
-If the list has three elements then the bound variable is named `_`:
+Decode a CBOR array beginning with a `1` as a λ-expression.
+If the array has three elements then the bound variable is named `_`: